wurmen/DEA/README.md

 <h2 id='DEA_model_en'>DEA Modeling Introduction </h2>

-The articles are about algorithms and modeling process of DEA models, currently including：
+The articles are about algorithms and problems modeling in different DEA models, currently including：

 * CRS(input-oriented) ：constant return to scale